NBC Studios (New York City)

 NBC Studios are located in the historic 30 Rockefeller Plaza (on Sixth Avenue between 49th and 50th streets) in Manhattan, New York City.
-The building houses the NBC television network headquarters, its parent NBCUniversal, and NBC's flagship station WNBC (Channel 4), as well as cable news channel MSNBC.
+The building houses the NBC television network headquarters, its parent NBCUniversal, and NBC's flagship station WNBC (Channel 4), as well as Telemundo's flagship station WNJU.

 The first NBC Radio City Studios began operating in the early 1930s.
 Tours of the studios began in 1933, suspended in 2014 and resumed on October 26, 2015.
 Because of the preponderance of radio studios, that section of the Rockefeller Center complex became known as Radio City (and gave its name to Radio City Music Hall).

 Current studio spaces

 Shows produced at NBC Studios New York

-Among the shows originating at 30 Rockefeller Plaza (shows taping as of the 2020–2021 season in bold):
+Among the shows originating at 30 Rockefeller Plaza (shows taping as of the 2023–2024 season in bold):